Aqua5lad/Anscombes-quartet-dataset/README.md

 # Anscombes-quartet-dataset
-Assignments for 'Fundamentals of Data Analysis' - 2nd semester
+Assignment for 'Fundamentals of Data Analysis' - 2nd semester, Autumn 2018.

+To read my assignment, please launch the jupyter notebook in this Repository entitled "Anscombes Dataset Analysis.ipynb"

+NOTE: If GitHub fails to render the jupyter notebook, please go to https://nbviewer.jupyter.org/ and enter the notebook's URL: https://github.com/Aqua5lad/Anscombes-quartet-dataset/blob/master/Anscombes%20Dataset%20Analysis.ipynb